BRUNDAVANAMSUREKHA/Android-Battery-Saving-System/README.md

 ## Troubleshooting

-- **Images Not Loading**: Ensure the image files are correctly named and located in the same directory as the script.
+- **Images Not Loading**: Ensure the image files are correctly named and located in the same directory as the script
-- **Errors Loading Images**: Make sure you are using the correct Pillow library version.
-If needed, replace `Image.ANTIALIAS` with `Image.LANCZOS` in the code.

 ##